codeplaysoftware/cuda-to-sycl-nbody/README.md

 The `parameters` described in this section can all be adjusted via command line arguments, as follows:

-`./nbody_cuda numParticles simIterationsPerFrame damping dt distEps G`
+`./nbody_cuda numParticles simIterationsPerFrame damping dt distEps G numFrames`

-Note that `numParticles` specifies the number of particles simulated, divided by blocksize (i.e. setting `numParticles` to 50 produces 50*256 particles). `simIterationsPerFrame` specifies how many steps of the simulation to take before rendering the next frame.
+Note that `numParticles` specifies the number of particles simulated, divided by blocksize (i.e. setting `numParticles` to 50 produces 50*256 particles). `simIterationsPerFrame` specifies how many steps of the simulation to take before rendering the next frame and `numFrames` specifies the total number of simulation steps before the program exits.
 For default values for all of these parameters, refer to `sim_param.cpp`.

 ### Modifying Simulation Behaviour